CRIPAC-DIG/NGNN/README.md

     decay_when = 0.002  # AUC
     decay_epoch = 200
-    sgd_opt             train strategy can choose: 'RMSProp', 'Adam', 'Momentum', 'RMSProp', 'Adadelta' beta                the proportion of visual and textual
+    sgd_opt             train strategy can choose: 'RMSProp', 'Adam', 'Momentum', 'RMSProp', 'Adadelta' beta                the weight of regulartion
     GNN_step            the number of step of GNN dropout_prob        the dropout probability of our model adagrad_eps         eps